 First, pay attention to whether your screen door is making any unusual sounds.
+When a sliding door is sticking, it will make sounds.
 Is it just the sounds, or is it also difficult to move?
 If it is one, or the other, or both, you may benefit from the following tips and techniques.

 - Check the track to see that it is clean.
 This I one of the most common issues with a sliding screen door – dirty track.
 Over time, that’s where dust, pet hair, and other small debris can accumulate, make the door stick, and hard to move.
 Vacuum the track using the crevice tool, and scrub gently to remove any dirt that is caked on.